Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Global and regional projections under SSP2-4.5

-Figure \ref{fig:reanalysis_metrics} supports our assumption that predictive skill on climate models (Section \ref{sec:experiments}) broadly translates to predictive skill on historical observation data, which can help reduce future projection uncertainty.
-To see how each method's projections differ, we first compare the yearly global averages (T2M and PR) as estimated by each method (Figure \ref{fig:reanalysis_projection}).
+To see how each method's long-term projections (2021-2100) differ we predict from Jan.
+2015 through Jan.
+2099.
+We first compare the yearly global averages (T2M and PR) as estimated by each method (Figure \ref{fig:reanalysis_projection}).
 NN-GPR and LM both run cool compared to the model average ($0.67\, ^\circ$C and $0.44\, ^\circ$C below EA on average, respectively, in Figure \ref{fig:reanalysis_projection}a), though still within the model spread.
 NN-GPR produces similar global precipitation levels as EA (0.01mm higher than EA on average).
 At the same time, LM shows a considerably drier climate (0.15mm lower than EA on average) than all but a single ensemble member (Figure \ref{fig:reanalysis_projection}c).
 Figures \ref{fig:reanalysis_projection}a and \ref{fig:reanalysis_projection}c show that NN-GPR does not fundamentally alter the global averages beyond a slight shift and slope change to better fit the observed averages.

-The effect of NN-GPR is seen at smaller scales (Figure \ref{fig:reanalysis_metrics}), yet it has a profound impact on overall global patterns (Figures \ref{fig:reanalysis_projection}b and \ref{fig:reanalysis_projection}d).
-The T2M plot in figure \ref{fig:reanalysis_projection}b shows that there are two groups of models in the data, with six of the models projecting rapid surface temperature increases around 2040, while the remaining ten steadily increase.
+NN-GPR primarily differentiates itself from linear approaches in small scale, high variance regions (Figure \ref{fig:reanalysis_metrics}b, d), yet this has a profound impact on overall global patterns (Figures \ref{fig:reanalysis_projection}b and \ref{fig:reanalysis_projection}d).
+The T2M plot in Figure \ref{fig:reanalysis_projection}b shows that there are two groups of models in the data, with six of the models projecting rapid surface temperature increases around 2040, while the remaining ten steadily increase.
 NN-GPR closely tracks these cooler, steadier models and disregards the rapidly warming models, resulting in projected warming of $1.68\, ^\circ$C from 2020 to 2100 compared to $2.01\, ^\circ$C shown by the EA.
 Around 2045-2050, NN-GPR also begins projecting PR growth uncharacteristic of any ensemble model.
 This suggests that NN-GPR can produce long-range dynamics different from the climate model inputs.